General Management: Ibermúsica

 The Russian pianist performed Scarlatti sonatas with big and almost symphonic sound from his posh hand-built Fazioli piano.
 His Scarlatti was still unlike any I have ever heard.
 Wigmore Hall, London.

-Authoritative interpretations of over 50 concerti, specifically those of Beethoven, Chopin, Brahms, Prokofiev, Rachmaninov and Tchaikovsky, have brought Nikolai Demidenko worldwide recognition and critical acclaim.
+Authoritative interpretations of over 50 concerti, specifically those of Beethoven, Chopin, Brahms, Weber, Prokofiev, Rachmaninov and Tchaikovsky, have brought Nikolai Demidenko worldwide recognition and critical acclaim.
 His passionate, virtuosic performances and musical individuality marked him as one of the most extraordinary pianists of this century.